-Vanderbilt encourages everyone to disclose incidents of Sexual Misconduct immediately to maximize Vanderbilt's ability to obtain information and conduct a thorough, prompt, and impartial investigation.
+Vanderbilt's ability to obtain information and conduct a thorough, prompt, and impartial investigation.
 Mandatory Reporters are required to immediately report incidents of Sexual Misconduct to the Title IX Office.
 A delayed Incident Report may result in the loss of relevant information, evidence, and reliable witness testimony and may impact Vanderbilt's ability to fully investigate the incident.
 An Incident Report is not a Formal Complaint and does not, on its own, initiate an investigation.